kottans/csharp-slides/slides/10 LINQ pt1/index.md

 ##What is LINQ?
 - stands for “Language INtegrated Query”
 - is a set of features that extends powerful query capabilities to the language syntax of C# and Visual Basic
-- introduces standard, easily-learned patterns for querying and updating data,
+- introduces standard, easily-learned patterns for querying and updating data

 ---
 ##What is LINQ?